projetmbc/for-writing/@prism/contrib/products/readme/how-to/fake-prod.md

-### The 'fake-prod' folder
+### The fake-prod folder

 This folder is a template used to create the final version of the implementation.
-It must contain a palette file named as indicated in `extend.py` (the content of this andatory file can be fake).
+It must contain a palette file named as indicated in `extend.py` (the content of this mandatory file can be fake).

 > ***NOTE.*** *A good practice is to provide a folder `showcase` for local testing without installation.*